Azure/iot-edge-opc-publisher-v1/README.md

 # Microsoft OPC Publisher
-OPC Publisher is a fully supported Microsoft product, developed in the open, that bridges the gap between your industrial assets and the Microsoft Azure cloud.
-It does so by connecting to your OPC UA-enabled assets or industrial connectivity software and publishes telemetry data to [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) in IEC62541 OPC UA PubSub standard format.
+OPC Publisher is a fully supported Microsoft product, developed in the open, that bridges the gap between industrial assets and the Microsoft Azure cloud.
+It does so by connecting to OPC UA-enabled assets or industrial connectivity software and publishes telemetry data to [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) in IEC62541 OPC UA PubSub standard format.

 It runs on [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/) as a Module or on plain Docker as a container.
 Since it leverages the [.Net cross-platform runtime](https://docs.microsoft.com/en-us/dotnet/core/introduction), it also runs natively on Linux and Windows 10.